-This system system is capable of controlling two common power door lock types without any additional parts!
+This system can control two common power door lock types without any additional parts!
 With certain vehicles, or if an actuator is to be installed, either a 451M Door Lock Relay Satellite or two relays will be required.

 IMPORTANT!
 If you mistake a Type C direct-wired system for a Type A positive-pulse system, the module will be damaged!